-- Add-ons opted – Group medical insurance plans can be customized by choosing additional coverage options.
-If the employer chooses add-ons or riders under the coverage, the premium would increase.
+Customization of Group medical insurance plans by choosing additional coverage options.
+Also, if the employer chooses add-ons or riders under the coverage, the premium would increase.

 Additional Read: How to Negotiate Best Price for Group Health Insurance for Employees